logdna/logdna-winston/README.md

 ## Winston Transport

-This module also provides a transport object, which can be added to winston using:
+This module also provides a transport object, which can be added to Winston using:

 ```javascript
 const logdnaWinston = require('logdna-winston');